After a mammoth effort by Jarrod Dixon the team’s production profiler is now ready for an open source release.

 sure … as long as you have .Net 4

-Usman_Masood almost 13 years ago
+Usman_Masood over 13 years ago

 Usman_Masood